 2) Know your health and wellbeing services

 Do you offer an employee assistance programme or have health insurance that covers mental health assistance?
-Make sure your employees can find out about it in an employee handbook and your intranet, and that you tell new starters about it in inductions.
+Make sure any of this support is captured in your employee handbook and your intranet and is part of an induction for all new starters.

 To help managers support employees there are some great training tools including free 15 minute online learning by Wellbeing in the Workplace.

 3) Plan activities around events

 Stress awareness month in April, mental health awareness week in May, and national work life week in October: there are campaigns throughout the year that your business can get involved in.
 Mind has great free online resources for your wellbeing committee to use.

 Or how about simply using one of these days to share your key messages?
 You could remind people about your employee assistance programme or make sure they know who your mental health first aiders are.

 4) But keep the momentum going

-Most people are familiar with the stats around mental health at work: one in three of us experience a mental health issue.
-But it’s important that colleagues at all levels are talking about it.
+25% of adults suffer from poor mental health – now we’re hybrid working, partly at home, even poor mental health that isn’t work-related comes to work.
 Encourage senior leaders to talk about wellbeing at board meetings so it’s discussed as an ongoing priority by your senior team, not only around awareness days.
 The Global Business Collaboration for Better Workplace Mental Health has a leadership pledge to bring senior leaders together.

 Have weekly team meetings?
 Spend the first two minutes of the meeting asking each team member to rate how they feel that day on a scale of 1-10 (e.g. 9 – “I feel great, really well rested and feeling positive about the week” or “6 – feel tired, I had a difficult commute this morning or feel anxious about a project”) This is an easy way to quickly gauge how your team are feeling and see whether you might have a colleague that needs some support.